merwynthomas24/portfolio-website/README.md

 # portfolio-website
-hosting a portfolio website in AWS using CI/CD Github code
+hosting a portfolio website in AWS using  Github Actions